-Stackable Credentials for School of Professional Development Programs graduate certificate program.
+Graduate level credits earned and applied to a micro-credential and/or an advanced graduate certificate program can be also be applied toward a master's degree in the School of Professional Development.
+These credits may also be applied to another university micro-credential, but they cannot be applied to another advanced graduate certificate program.
 Once a student has completed a master's degree, that student is no longer eligible to earn an Advanced Graduate Certificate that would lead to that same master's degree.
-The courses being applied cannot be more than 5 years old, and transfer credits from another institution cannot be applied in addition to the micro-credential credits.
+Courses being applied cannot be more than 5 years old, and transfer credits from another institution cannot be applied in addition to the micro-credential credits.